python_util.h

 template<typename ...PyTypes>

-static std::vector<nanobind::object> python_sequence_walk(const nanobind::sequence &py_seq)
+static std::vector<nanobind::object> python_sequence_walk(const nanobind::sequence &py_seq, std::string_view err_prefix)

 Walk a, possibly nested, Python sequence of iterable objects and convert every Python object (of type <T>, via nb::cast<T>()) and return them in a std::vector<T>.
 The sequence is walked in a depth-first search manner.
-If any object in the sequence bit_pattern_sequence does not match <T> or another Python sequence a std::domain_error exception to be raised.
+If any object in the sequence bit_pattern_sequence does not match <T> or another Python sequence a std::domain_error exception is raised.